2010 Article, updated November 2017

 - Constitutions that were drafted decades ago which are effectively ignored because they no longer answer to current needs and practices, and

-- Constitutions that have not kept pace with changes in society (for instance, requiring notice of meetings to be published in newspapers that many members no longer subscribe to, requiring communications to be mailed when faxes and email are now so commonly used, and meetings and voting having to be conducted face-to-face when teleconference and postal or electronic ballots can be used).
+- Constitutions that have not kept pace with changes in society (for instance, requiring notice of meetings to be published in newspapers that many members no longer subscribe to, requiring communications to be mailed when email in particular is now so commonly used, and meetings and voting having to be conducted face-to-face when teleconference and postal or electronic ballots can be used).